jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 ```
 The filter is initialized with random weights as part of the initialization of the model.
 We will overwrite the random weights and hard code our own 3×3 filter that will detect vertical lines.

-That is the filter will strongly activate when it detects a vertical line and weakly activate when it does not.
-By applying this filter across the input image, we expect that the output feature map will show that the vertical line was detected.
+That is, the filter will strongly activate when it detects a vertical line and weakly activate when it does not.
+By applying this filter across the input image, we expect the output feature map to show that the vertical line was detected.

 ```python
 # define a vertical line detector